Swimmer’s Ear – What You Need To Know - Premier Pediatric Urgent Care Provider in Texas - Little Spurs Pediatric Urgent Care

 What is Swimmer’s Ear?

 The term “Swimmer’s ear” comes from the idea that mostly swimmer’s get swimmers ear.
 But swimmer’s ear is essentially a buildup of moisture in the ear.
 This can be caused by showering, swimming, improper cleaning of the ear, or even a change in humidity that causes an infection or irritation of the ear canal.
+If your child is experiencing symptoms, kids urgent care can provide the necessary treatment to prevent further complications.

 Children often complain of “itchy ears” if they have swimmer’s ear.
 A doctor will diagnose swimmer’s ear with an otoscope (device for looking in ears) and may prescribe prescription ear drops.
 If the swelling is severe, and the drops fall back out of the ear, a gauze wick with the drops on it will be inserted in the ear.